Attend an Online Information Session

 Although the courses within the major are completely online, you may take this major if you are a student on Ball State’s main campus.
 You will need to apply via the university’s Office of Undergraduate Admissions.

 If you are already a current Ball State student, then meet with your academic advisor regarding a change of major.
-You may also contact ABA advisor Amy Chamberlain.
+You may also contact one of our online advisors.

 If you are planning to study online from your home country, you may apply for this degree program.